h4cktoria/Marinette/README.md

 **A**: When I have time and will to do that

-**Q: Why the code quality is so bad?**

-**A**: I don't know.
-Maybe because I'm insane and stupid? =D

-**Q: Why you left every address unchanged on the screenshots?**

-**A**: Because I reset every so often and target has been randomly generated with `raddr` command anyway

-**Q: Will you create user manual?**

-**A**: Maybe in the future

 **Q: Why did you choose MIT-0 as a License?**

 **A**: TL;DR: Best for the players' and developers' freedom

 I've figured no one cares about license of your application in Grey Hack, so I've decided I want to give users complete freedom over Marinette.
 You've got her from github?
 You're free to do whatever you want with her.
 You've hacked another player and stealen the sources?
 You're free to do whatever you want.
 You've got the sources by exploiting a game?
 Yes, you guessed it, you're still free to do whatever you want.
 Full source availability also means I'll try my best so that it's leakage doesn't mean a game over for the user

-**Q: Why the Reliable way is so tedious?**

-**A**: TL;DR: For your own security

-As mentioned in the previous question, I want it to be so that the source code leakage doesn't mean full compromise of the user.
-That's why the password is hashed and all of the future credentials baked in at the compile time will also be encrypted/hashed/etc

 **Q: Why the hell you're using custom sorting algorithms?**